Emergency Services

 Knocked Out Tooth

 Having a tooth knocked out is a common dental injury that requires immediate dental care.
 If possible, find the tooth and gently clean it to remove any dirt or debris.
-Put the tooth in a container with milk or your own saliva to preserve the tooth until Dr. Kim can save it.
+Put the tooth in a container with milk or your own saliva to preserve the tooth until Dr. Raj can save it.

 Once you come into our office, we’ll evaluate the damage and try to reattach the tooth, depending on the severity of the damage.